SuperMayo/EconData/README.md

 ### Tags:
 - [public]/[private]: Data provider is a public insitution / private company.
 - [free]/[paying]: Data is available for free / is paying.
-- [research-plan]: Data can be accessible is cheaper / free if you're a researcher.
+- [research-plan]: Data is cheaper / free if you're a researcher.
 - [open]/[closed]: Anyone can access this data without application / research team only.
 (Apply for public data only)
 - [micro]/[macro]: Micro or macro data.
 - [comprehensive]: Is the dataset comprehensive? (only for Micro)